mpyatkov/rnaseq_pipeline/README.txt

   | SAMPLE_ID6, FASTQ_WITH_READS1, FASTQ_WITH_READS2
   `----

-  In this example each pair of FASTQ files is stored in its own directory, so we add the each directory to relative path when specifying read names:
+  In the example below, each pair of FASTQ files is stored in its own directory, so we need to add the directory to identify the relative path when specifying read names:

   ,----
   | PRJ, G186, /net/waxman-server/mnt/data/volume2/Waxman_Illumina_HiSeq_Raw_Data_02/G186/usftp21.novogene.com/raw_data